cbeuw/Cloak/README.md

 Cloak server.
 Zero or negative value disables it.
 Default is 0 (disabled).
 Warning: Enabling it might make your server more detectable as a proxy, but it will make the Cloak client detect internet interruption more quickly.

-`StreamTimeout` is the number of seconds of no data *received* after which the incoming proxy connection will be terminated.
-Default is 300 seconds.
+`StreamTimeout` is the number of seconds of Cloak waits for an incoming connection from a proxy program to send any data, after which the connection will be closed by Cloak.
+Cloak will not enforce any timeout on TCP connections after it is established.

 ## Setup